immense/immybot-documentation/src/README.md

 ![](./.vuepress/images/2021-02-23-06-34-22.png)

-If you add an RMM Link for ConnectWise Automate, Scheduled [Maintenance Sessions](#maintenance-session) will apply all Approved Windows Updates using the ConnectWise Automate API based on your Approval Policies in Automate Patch Manager.
+If you add an RMM integration for ConnectWise Automate, Scheduled [Maintenance Sessions](#maintenance-session) will apply all Approved Windows Updates using the ConnectWise Automate API based on your Approval Policies in Automate Patch Manager.

 You can even add multiple RMMs of the same type, which is often useful in merger and acquisition scenarios.
 You may choose to use ImmyBot as your single pane of glass to manage both, or simply let ImmyBot be a neutral third party for facilitating the consolidation of RMM agents to the parent company's RMM.

-## Identification
+### Identification

 Because the same computer often exists in multiple RMMs (Like how CW Automate typically installs CW Control Automatically), ImmyBot prevents duplicates by identifying the computer by a unique id.
 We DO NOT use MAC Address!
 This unique id persists even if you wipe and reload the machine.